-Regulators And Prosecutors Discuss Securities And Commodities Enforcement Priorities
+Regulators, Prosecutors Discuss Securities And Commodities Enforcement Priorities

-August 15, 2014 | SEC, The GEE Blog

-Trace Schmeltz

-Partner

-Financial and

-Regulatory

-Litigation Group

-Co-Chair, Fintech

-Co-Chair
+Note: This article appears in the September 2014 edition of Barnes & Thornburg LLP's Commercial Litigation Update e-newsletter.

-In late July, we attended a seminar at which David Glockner, the new Director of the Securities and Exchange Commission's Chicago Regional Office, Scott Williamson, a Deputy Regional Counsel in the Commodity Futures Trading Commission's Chicago Office, and Cliff Histed, an Assistant United States Attorney in the newly-formed Securities and Commodities Fraud Section in Chicago spoke.
+In late July, the author had the privilege of attending a seminar at which David Glockner, the new Director of the Securities and Exchange Commission's Chicago Regional Office, Scott Williamson, a Deputy Regional Counsel in the Commodity Futures Trading Commission's Chicago Office and Cliff Histed, an Assistant United States Attorney in the newly-formed Securities and Commodities Fraud Section in Chicago spoke.
 The three men shared their views on enforcement trends in the securities and commodities industry.
-It was an insightful discussion, from which we have distilled a few of the nuggets of wisdom they shared.
-SEC Enforcement Priorities To begin with, Mr. Glockner shared the SEC's enforcement priorities.
+It was an insightful discussion, and some of the thoughts shared by the speakers are summarized in this article.

+SEC Enforcement Priorities

+To begin with, Mr. Glockner shared the SEC's enforcement priorities.
 He emphasized (no surprise here) that the SEC's traditional mission of investor protection remains paramount.
 Next, he alerted the audience that the SEC intends to focus on accounting fraud.
 According to Mr. Glockner, this is an area that has not been in the spotlight and needs to be.
 The SEC intends to use data analytic techniques in order to spot anomalies that may indicate fraudulent activity.

-This is not new news, of course, as the SEC announced, in July 2013, that it was launching the Financial Reporting and Audit Task Force.
+This is not new news, as the SEC announced, in July 2013, that it was launching the Financial Reporting and Audit Task Force.
 According to the Commission, the Task Force "will focus on identifying and exploring areas susceptible to fraudulent financial reporting, including on-going review of financial statement restatements and revisions, analysis of performance trends by industry, and use of technology-based tools such as the Accounting Quality Model."
 As a result of the Task Force's work, public registrants and auditors can expect to be subject to informal investigations (largely document requests) when the Accounting Quality Model tools suggest a potential problem.
 Based on these investigations, we should expect to see-Mr. Glockner said-the SEC pursuing cases against auditors it believes have disseminated false or misleading information or otherwise perpetuated financial wrongdoing.

-Next, Mr. Glockner highlighted the SEC's scrutiny of the subject du jour high-frequency trading.
+Next, Mr. Glockner highlighted the SEC's scrutiny of the subject du jour - high-frequency trading.
 He explained to the audience that the SEC is investing in software tools and personnel to help it analyze large data sets.
 Based on its data analysis, the SEC will pursue actions against traders engaged in activity that manipulates the market or is otherwise improper.
 The SEC also intends to address structural issues in the market that might provide high-frequency traders an improper edge or lead to manipulative trading.
-This, of course, is concordant with the SEC's current negotiations with BATS, a new exchange that has increased its trading volume over the
+This, of course, is concordant with the SEC's current

+RELATED PEOPLE

+Trace Schmeltz

+Partner

+Chicago, Washington, D.C.

+P 312-214-4830 F 312-759-5646 tschmeltz@btlaw.com